datalad-handbook/book/docs/intro/installation.rst

        single: installation; Git

     Windows also does not come with Git.
-If you happen to have it installed already, please check, if you have configured it for command line use.
+If you happen to have it installed already, please check if you have configured it for command line use.
 You should be able to open the Windows command prompt and run a command like :shcmd:`git --version`.
     It should return a version number and not an error.